privacygmail cleanupemail security

 4. Use strong authentication

-• Enable 2-factor authentication on Gmail (required)
+• Turn on 2-factor authentication for Gmail (required)

-• Use hardware security keys when possible
+• Use hardware security keys where you can

 • Use app-specific passwords appropriately